Tarasa24/PWA-Store/README.md

 ## Thanks and Support

 This project wouldn't have been possible without the amazing work of [Common Crawl](https://commoncrawl.org) and their open dataset.
 In the spirit of open data I am sharing my findings publicly in this very repository.
-[EMR-Output.txt](TBD.), [potentional-pwas.txt](ManifestCrawler/input/potentional-pwas.txt) and [pwas.tsv](ManifestCrawler/output/pwas.tsv) (**might not be complete**, dicussed below).
+[EMR-Output.tar.gz](magnet:?xt=urn:btih:607f8d004b501f6a3790e35a0a6b7e1c4e6643c3&xt=urn:btmh:12205e368440692731a7587bee256b67fc11eecd9bb78288ded11df6c68c764bdde7&dn=CC-Manifests.tar.gz&tr=udp%3a%2f%2ftracker.openbittorrent.com%3a6969%2fannounce&tr=udp%3a%2f%2ftracker.opentrackr.org%3a1337%2fannounce&tr=http%3a%2f%2ftracker.openbittorrent.com%3a80%2fannounce&tr=udp%3a%2f%2fopen.tracker.cl%3a1337%2fannounce&tr=https%3a%2f%2fopentracker.i2p.rocks%2fannounce), [potentional-pwas.txt](ManifestCrawler/input/potentional-pwas.txt) and [pwas.tsv](ManifestCrawler/output/pwas.tsv) (**might not be complete**, dicussed below).

 It's incredible that you are esentially able to to scan the whole web for around 140$ (cost of running AWS-EMR and the actual crawler) and couple of days time.
 If you find this as interesting, I highly recommend checking CommonCrawl out and [donating](https://commoncrawl.org/donate/).